When should I select a pediatrician for my baby?

 How do I ensure my newborn won’t be exposed to germs from other sick children in your office?

-While no pediatric office can guarantee this, our Phenix City Children’s location offers separate sick, well and newborn waiting rooms to prevent the spread of germs.
-Our state of the art newborn waiting room even has a separate, private lactation area, which discretely conceals breastfeeding moms.
-Even after your child graduates from the newborn waiting room, we still maintain separate sick and well waiting rooms at both offices to prevent the contamination of germs.
+While no pediatric office can guarantee this, our Phenix City location offers separate sick and well waiting rooms to prevent the spread of germs.
 We also sanitize all toys and furniture each evening.

 Will my child’s pediatrician support my decision to breastfeed?

-Our physicians are extremely knowledgeable and supportive of breastfeeding.
-If you have any questions or concerns, please feel free to ask them on your Expectant Parent tour of the practice.
-Our pediatricians can explain to you many of the benefits of breastfeeding, including mommy-child bonding, a healthier diet for your new baby that is rich in nutrients, and less financial expenditures on formula.
+Our providers are extremely knowledgeable and supportive of breastfeeding.
+If you have any questions or concerns, please feel free to ask them.
+Our providers can explain to you many of the benefits of breastfeeding, including mommy-child bonding, a healthier diet for your new baby that is rich in nutrients, and less financial expenditures on formula.

 If my baby gets sick, how quickly can you get us in?